storacha/w3filecoin-infra/docs/architecture.md

   status: 'APPROVED' | 'REJECTED'
   // failed reason
   failedReaon?: string
-  // invocation and task CID to be able to go through receipts
-  invocation: CID
-  task: CID
 }
 ```

+### `metrics-store` schema

-Note: we can add a different table to track Deal specific metrics if needed?
+TODO: we can add a different table to track Deal specific metrics if needed?